-(1) $[CP XP V{fin} [IP \ldots]]$
+(1) $$\left[ {CP} \text{ XP V}{fin} \left[ {TP} \dots \right] \right]$$

-Below C, we find IP which, among other things, is responsible for verbal inflection and the realization of subject, object and other grammatical relations.
-Well-known word-order differences between the Germanic V2 languages, most strikingly OV vs. VO order, are thus independent of V2 syntax, a point also made outside phrase-structural approaches to V2 (e.g. Heltoft 1992b).
-While there have been a number of refinements to the basic analysis sketched in (1), some of which will be referenced in section 2, it has proved remarkably robust and I will not be challenging it here.
+Below C, we find TP which, among other things, is responsible for verbal inflection and the realization of subject, object and other grammatical relations.
+Well-known word order differences between the Germanic V2 languages, most strikingly OV vs. VO order, are thus independent of V2 syntax, a point also made outside phrase-structural approaches to V2 (see Diderichsen 1966; Heltoft 1992a).
+While there have been a number of refinements to the basic analysis sketched in (1), it has proved remarkably robust and I will not challenge it here.
 My primary concerns are two questions that arise from (1), neither of which have been fully resolved in the literature to date.

-The first issue is whether there are grammatical restrictions on the choice of XP in declarative V2 clauses.
-The Danish topological/functional linguistics tradition (as represented by Diderichsen 1968, Heltoft 1986, 1992a, Hansen 1970, 1984, Jørgensen 2000, Jakobsen 1998, and Thomsen 1996) holds that initial position is multifunctional, hosting unmarked themes (roughly, continutation topics), marked themes (contrastive topics), and rhemes (focus), but defaulting to subject.
-In the generative tradition there is little explicit discussion of this quesiton, but the implicit consensus seems to be that there are no syntactic restrictions on initial position in declaratives.
+The first question is whether there are grammatical restrictions on the choice of XP in declarative V2 clauses.
+The Danish topological-functional linguistics tradition (as represented by Diderichsen 1968; Hansen 1970, 1984; Heltoft 1986, 1992b; Thomsen 1996; Jakobsen 1998; Jørgensen 2000a) holds that the initial position is multifunctional, hosting unmarked themes (roughly, continuation topics), marked themes (contrastive topics), and rhemes (focus), but defaulting to subject.
+In the generative tradition there is little explicit discussion of this question, but the implicit consensus seems to be that there are no syntactic restrictions on the initial position in declaratives.
 If we do find distinctive patterns, they are not a matter of syntax, but of stylistics and text linguistics.
-In this paper I argue, based on the distribution of an overt Danish VP anaphor, that there are syntactic restrictions on initial position of declarative V2 clauses, at least in Danish.
+In this paper I argue, based on the distribution of an overt Danish VP anaphor, that there are syntactic restrictions on the initial position of declarative V2 clauses, at least in Danish.
 In particular, I argue that information-structurally undistinguished elements, including expletives, cannot occupy the Specifier of CP, ruling out certain subject-initial V2 clauses.
-This argument challenges both the topological/functional view and the generative view and paves the way for a new understanding of the relationship between information structure and V2 syntax.
+This argument challenges both the topological-functional view and the generative view and paves the way for a new understanding of the relationship between information structure and V2 syntax.